ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/024_Visual_Studio.md

 ### Colliding definitions

 Many lite-C variables and flags are pre-defined in **variables.h** and **trading.h**.
 If you're using a C++ library with a function, variable, or flag that has the same name, undefine the lite-C keyword with an **#undef** statement after including **zorro.h** and before including the headers of your library.
 Otherwise you'll get compiler errors.

-### Using DLL functions
+### Calling external DLL functions

 In lite-C, the **API** macro imports functions from a DLL library.
 In C/C++, use the **LoadLibrary** and **GetProcAddress** standard functions for that:
 ```c